dgray001/gray_online/PLANS.md

  u: Villager gather order
  v: Villager build order

+ - Proper updates dialog for fiddlesticks and euchre
  - Can launch games with AI (all games must handle)
  - Timed turns (or not) and can pause game if timed
  - AI takes over when player AFK